fugue/regula/README.md

 ### Locally producing a report -- Windows

-To locally produce a Regula report on Windows, take the following steps:
+To locally produce a Regula report on Windows, take the following steps and replace `.\regula-ci-example` with the directory containing your Terraform:

 1. Generate a JSON-based terraform plan: